MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/index.md

 It maintains down-level compatibility with earlier versions of Windows 10, so your app works even if users don't have the latest OS.

 > [!NOTE]
-> Check out the [WinUI 3.0 Preview 1](../winui3/index.md), a major update to the Windows 10 UI platform planned for release in 2020.
+> Check out the [Windows UI Library 3 Preview 2 (July 2020)](../winui3/index.md), a major update to the Windows 10 UI platform.

 ## Features